Substantial Damage & Storm Permits

 Will my 2024 tax bill be reduced due to damage from Hurricane Debby, Helene or Milton?

 Property values and tax bills for the 2024 tax year are based on values as of Jan.
 1, 2024.
 While 2024 tax bills will not be reduced, residential property owners are eligible for a partial property tax refund due to damage associated with a catastrophic event if certain conditions are met.
-Learn more at the Report Property Damage page on the Pinellas County Property Appraiser’s Office website.
+Learn more at the Property Damage (Hurricane or Other Calamity) Information & Resources page on the Pinellas County Property Appraiser’s Office website.

 My home flooded due to a Hurricane.
 Will my property’s assessed value increase if I repair or rebuild my home?